shahidavalisyed/developer-roadmap-/README.md

-import pypandoc

-# The content for the roadmap README
-readme_content = """
 # 🚀 20-Years Experience Knowledge Roadmap (Condensed Learning Plan)

 This roadmap compresses the depth of knowledge a **20+ year experienced software engineer** has into a **5-year structured learning path**.